valmadera/SQL_project_data_job_analysis/README.md

 Here is the breakdown of the top 5 in-demand skills for Data Analysts in 2023:

-- **Keep learning:** Mastering SQL, Python, Excel, Tableau, and Power BI will allow you to get more chances with your dream job.
+- **Keep Learning:** Mastering SQL, Python, Excel, Tableau, and Power BI will allow you to get more chances with your dream job.
-- **Variety of tools:** The foundations are covered, a language to learn Python, a cleaning tool for big data SQL, a visualization tool Tableau or Power BI, and if you want both for small data sets, Excel is your best bet.
+- **Variety of Tools:** The foundations are covered, a language to learn Python, a cleaning tool for big data SQL, a visualization tool Tableau or Power BI, and if you want both for small data sets, Excel is your best bet.

 ![Most In-Demand Skills For Data Analyst](graphs/query_4.jpg) *Graph built on Excel by Valeria Madera*